 db.m5.2xlarge (with 32 GB RAM to allow the 26 GB heap specified below) during the migration, which reduces the time required to ~10 minutes.

 On the Looker host:cd looker ./looker stop vi looker

 In the Looker startup script, make a new second line in the file:exit

 Stop the instance in the AWS console.
 Once it stops, change the instance size to

 SSH to the host as the Looker user.
-Make sure Java isn’t running and then run:cd looker java -Xms26000m -Xmx26000m -jar looker.jar migrate_internal_data looker-db.yml
+First make sure Java isn’t running; then run:cd looker java -Xms26000m -Xmx26000m -jar looker.jar migrate_internal_data looker-db.yml

 When running the

 libcryptmay not be found and a stack trace will appear, starting with this:NotImplementedError: getppid unsupported or native support failed to load ppid at org/jruby/RubyProcess.java:752 ppid at org/jruby/RubyProcess.java:749